NCAR/ncharts/docker/README.md

 ## Images

-Images are typically built by `cd`'ing to the respective directory and running
+Images are typically built by `cd`'ing to the service's respective directory and running:

 ```sh
 $ docker build .
 ```